DuoStream/Duo/README.md

 - It adds selected local user accounts to the "Remote Desktop Users" group so they can be used as headless session logon accounts
 - It patches termsrv.dll (in RAM) to enable the possibility of running multiple concurrent active sessions
 - It patches RdpIdd.dll (in RAM) to enable the possibility of capturing uncompressed SwapChain frames
-- It modifies xinput*.dll (on Disk) to segregate gamepad input for each session, preventing interference between them
 - It initiates headless localhost RDP sessions to prompt termsrv.dll to create a new session

 # Tips & Tricks